StarWarsSimba/calculator/questions.md

 returns a token `lex.TokenPat.POWER`.
 What new class would I need to add to `expr.py`, and what would it be a subclass of?
 What change would I need to make to `rpncalc.py`?

+A class for exponents called `Pow` would need to be added, and would be a subclass of `BinOp`.
+Because it would be a subclass of `BinOp`, there is no need for another `elif` statement in `rpncalc.py`, but the dict at the top of the file would need to have `lex.TokenCat.POWER` assigned to `expr.Pow`.